 The Jones Lab wouldn’t exist without the great people who’ve worked in it over the years.
-The lab is currently home to one Ph.D. student and two undergraduate researchers:
+The lab is currently home to two Ph.D. students, two postdocs, and three undergraduate researchers:

 Drew is a Ph.D. student at Texas A&M University studying the effects of sex-role reversal and sexual selection on genome evolution, with a particular focus on nuclear hormone receptor binding.

 Bernadette is a Ph.D. student at the University of Idaho, interested in using the African turquoise killifish, Nothobranchius furzeri, to understand sexual selection and the evolution of mating preferences.
 You can learn more about Bernadette from her personal webpage.